 Bloom Time: Mar , Apr , May

 Native Habitat: Lowland woods; swamp forests; rocky edges of streams & ponds

-Growing ConditionsWater Use:
+Growing ConditionsWater Use: High

 Light Requirement: Part Shade

-Part Shade Soil Moisture:
+Soil Moisture: Wet

 CaCO3 Tolerance: Medium

 Soil Description: Wet soils or standing water.

 Conditions Comments: Males and females must be planted together to produce fruit for wildlife.
 A purely ornamental planting can be established with males alone.
 Deer and rabbits can injure young plants by browsing.

 National Wetland Indicator Status

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

 Mt.
-Cuba Center
+Cuba Center - Hockessin, DE

 Research By: TWC Staff